Incyte Corporation (INCY) Just Got Our Attention

 Sponsored

-The average price from analysts is $87.25, which is $6.84 above the current price.
 INCY currently public float of 218.93M and currently shorts hold a 2.55% ratio of that float.
-Today, the average trading volume of INCY was 1.40M shares.
+Today, the average trading volume of INCY was 1.51M shares.

 INCY’s Market Performance